varunon9/getting-started-docker-mysql-nodejs/README.md

 # getting started with docker-mysql-nodejs

-Running a nodejs application with mysql database as microservices using docker using microservice architecture
+Running a nodejs application with mysql database using docker and microservice architecture

-### our end goal
+### Our end goal

 - Launch mysql server in a docker container.
 - Launch our simple node app in a separate container.
 - Link these two containers and test our integrated mysql-nodejs app.

+### Youtube link-

+Watch this tutorial at https://youtu.be/tIbMSqTEpfY

-### prerequisite
+### Prerequisite

 - must have docker set up and running on your system